-5. In a very large casserole (I used my new, oven safe wok), combine rice and onion mixture.
-Add salt, garlic, garaham masala, and saffron.
+6. In a very large casserole (I used my new, oven safe wok), combine rice and onion mixture.
+Add salt, garlic, garam masala, and saffron.

-Recipe adapted from Afghanistan, Enchantment of the World, by Terri Willis
+Adapted from Afghanistan, Enchantment of the World, by Terri Willis.

 You may purchase 6 cups chicken broth and use leftover chicken pieces.
 This will save you several steps (and at least an hour) if you are in a hurry.

 Try making this with homemade garam masala!